 Related: The Best Travel Coffee Mugs

-What We Like: Portable, 18 grind settings, quiet
+What We Love: Portable, 18 grind settings, quiet

-What We Don't Like: Difficult to achieve consistent coarse grinds, small capacity
+What We Don't Love: Difficult to achieve consistent coarse grinds, small capacity

 One downside of automatic coffee grinders is that they are not quiet machines.
 An alternative is a manual coffee grinder, which can reduce the noise by up to 90 percent.